Elaine Oswald, LCAT

 Adult Siblings of Individuals with Special Needs

-Being a sibling of an individual with a developmental disability brings unique challenges, along with potential strengths.
+Being a sibling of an individual with a developmental disability, mental illness, or other significant condition brings unique challenges, along with potential strengths.
 Because siblings often experience guilt over having any negative feelings about their brother or sister with a disability, it can be difficult to acknowledge their own needs for self-expression and support.
 I provide a non-judgmental space for siblings to explore the full range of their thoughts and feelings about their personal experience.

 Some common difficulties that adult siblings experience include: